TheSamiCode/Elevate_Lab_Task_1/README.md

-# I have developed a Database Schema & ER Diagram of E-commerce System
+#Built the database schema and ER diagram for an E-commerce system, showing how users, products, and orders connect.
+It’s designed to be clear, efficient, and ready for real-world use.

-	Tool Used
+   ==>  Tool Used
  	==========
    	Tool :- MySQL Workbench
    	ER-Diagram : SmartDraw Website to draw ER-Diagram

 -> Basically this E-Commerce System containes following Entity(Module) with given set of attributes.

     1) Users
 	- user_id (PK)